-Perfect Vision caring for your child's eyes.80 per cent of what children learn is through sight, so an eye check could really help your child's ability to learn.
+Perfect Vision - Optician for the whole family80 per cent of what children learn is through sight, so a sight test could really help your child's ability to learn.
 Hand eye coordination, sports performance and self-confidence can all be affected by poor vision in childhood.
 Even if your child cannot read yet, we can still check how well they can see.

 When should children be examined?

-We recommend Every child should have a full test by an optometrist (even if they have had a school or nursery screening) preferably by the age of 3-4.
+We recommend every child should have a full test by an optometrist (even if they have had a school or nursery screening) by the age of 3-4.

 Children under the age of 16 should be examined once a year, or more frequently as recommended by your optometrist.

 If there is a history in your family of eye problems such as glasses, squints and 'lazy eyes', it is especially important for your child to be tested.
 Your child does not need to be able to read for a test to be accurate; we have tests specifically designed for children and your optometrist will be delighted to tailor the test for your child.

 There are many tests specifically designed for children, using pictures instead of letters, and some tests that require no verbal response at all.
 No matter the age or ability of your child we will be able to check their eyes.
 We understand that for children any medical environment can be intimidating so we work hard to keep our practices and rooms friendly and inviting.